 - earned at least a Second Class Lower division in the B.Comp.
 (Hons.) degree; and

-- maintained a CAP of 3.0 in the modules counting towards the MSc (Mgt) requirement.
+- maintained a GPA of 3.0 in the courses counting towards the MSc (Mgt) requirement.

 Please submit your enquiry to firstname.lastname@example.org.